matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 analyze the data.
 What command-line command would you use to make data available for analysis in BigQuery?
 Answer: 'bq load --autodetect --source_format=[FORMAT] [DATASET].[TABLE][PATH_TO_SOURCE]'
 The autodetect and source_format parameters and path to source are correctly specified in all options.
-To work with Bigquery we use bq and "load" is the right option and not import.
+To work with Bigquery we use bq and 'load' is the right option and not import.

 21) What is the query language used by Datastore?
 Answer: GQL.